 - (1) [Place of Filing] Applications shall be filed with the International Bureau. - (2) [Application Filed by Competent Authority] Subject to paragraph (3), the application for the international registration of an appellation of origin or a geographical indication shall be filed by the Competent Authority in the name of: - (i) the beneficiaries; or - (ii) a legal entity which has legal standing to assert the rights of the beneficiaries or other rights in the appellation of origin or the geographical indication, such as, for instance, a federation or association representing the beneficiaries, or a group of producers representing them, whatever its composition and regardless of the legal form in which it presents itself. - (3) [Application Filed Directly by the Beneficiaries or a Legal Entity] (a) If the legislation of the Contracting Party of Origin so permits, the application may be filed by the beneficiaries or by the legal entity referred to in paragraph (2)(ii). - (b) Subparagraph (a) applies subject to a declaration from the Contracting Party that its legislation so permits.
 Such declaration may be made by the Contracting Party at the time of deposit of its instrument of ratification or accession or at any later time.
 Where the declaration is made at the time of the deposit of its instrument of ratification or accession, it shall take effect upon the entry into force of this Act with respect to that Contracting Party.
-Where the declaration is made after the entry into force of this Act with respect to the Contracting Party, it shall take effect three months after the date on which the Director General has received the declaration. - [(4) [Possible Joint Application by Adjacent Contracting Parties] (a) In case of a geographical area of origin, as referred to in Article 2(1)(a), consisting of a trans-border geographical area, the adjacent Contracting Parties may agree to act as a single Contracting Party of Origin by filing an application jointly, on the basis of Article 2(1)(a)(i) or Article 2(1)(a)(ii), depending upon the protection they have granted jointly, and through a commonly designated Competent Authority.

-- (b) Such an application may also be filed by the beneficiaries, or a legal entity as referred to in paragraph (2)(ii), on the understanding that the adjacent Contracting Parties have jointly made the declaration referred to in paragraph (3)(b).] - (5) [Mandatory Contents] The Regulations shall specify the mandatory particulars that must be included in the application, in addition to those specified in Article 6(3). - (6) [Optional Contents] The Regulations may specify the optional particulars that may be included in the application.
+Where the declaration is made after the entry into force of this Act with respect to the Contracting Party, it shall take effect three months after the date on which the Director General has received the declaration. - [(4) [Possible Joint Application in the Case of a Trans-border Geographical Area] (a) In case of a geographical area of origin consisting of a trans-border geographical area, the adjacent Contracting Parties may agree to act as a single Contracting Party of Origin by filing an application jointly, through a commonly designated Competent Authority. - (b) Such an application may also be filed by the beneficiaries, or a legal entity as referred to in paragraph (2)(ii), on the understanding that the adjacent Contracting Parties have all made the declaration referred to in paragraph (3)(b).] - (5) [Mandatory Contents] The Regulations shall specify the mandatory particulars that must be included in the application, in addition to those specified in Article 6(3). - (6) [Optional Contents] The Regulations may specify the optional particulars that may be included in the application.

-International Registration
+Article 6 International Registration